msuiche/LiveCloudKd/LiveCloudKdPy/README.md

 This is description for Python API wrappers for hvlib.dll library
 Main library file is hvlib.py.
-See Example.py for detailed information - [Example.py](https://github.com/gerhart01/LiveCloudKd/blob/master/LiveCloudKdPy/Example.py)
+Texted on Python 3.x See Example.py for detailed information - [Example.py](https://github.com/gerhart01/LiveCloudKd/blob/master/LiveCloudKdPy/Example.py)

 Also there is good example of Python API wrappers usage is Hyper-V memory manager plugin for [volatility plugin](https://github.com/gerhart01/Hyper-V-Tools/tree/main/Plugin_for_volatility)